 *Meat (around 10-20 lbs)

-*Beef Broth (Optional, you only need of you are cooking your meat first.
-I use water and beef bouillon cubes.. although there are MUCH healthier and tastier ways)
+*Beef Broth (Optional, you only need it if you are cooking your meat first.
+I use water and beef bouillon cubes.. although there are MUCH healthier and tastier options.)

 *A way to brown your meat… I like to use my Electric Skillet